torvalds/linux/Documentation/fault-injection/fault-injection.rst

 There are 4 types of errors defined in include/asm-generic/error-injection.h

 EI_ETYPE_NULL
-  This function will return `NULL` if it fails. e.g. return an allocateed object address.
+  This function will return `NULL` if it fails. e.g. return an allocated object address.

 EI_ETYPE_ERRNO